Wild Bills Beef Jerky Recipe

 Step 1: Beef

-London broil, top or bottom round, and top round are also excellent choices.
+London broil, top round, or bottom round are also excellent choices.

 Just put the beef in the freezer for 50 – 60 minutes before slicing to help firm it up a bit.